Performance Breakdown

 Despite Shark’s growing popularity, it can’t compete with Dyson regarding parts availability.

-Yes, spare parts will be available, and the SharkClean company is a reputable brand with its R&D team, but it’s primarily available through its website.
+Yes, spare parts will be available, and the SharkClean company is a reputable brand with its own R&D team; however, they are primarily available for purchase through their website.

 So that’s the downside of choosing a Shark product over a Dyson.